 Needless to say, with a global pandemic combined with a major social awakening that has been sparked by the killing of another unarmed black American, George Floyd, we happen to be in a moment that feels like a special opportunity for truth and understanding.

 Of course, when we are directly touched by seeing people we often know pushed to their limits and we see the protests in our own streets, it is easy to feel this way.
 But this time, for me, the media I consume has provided so much new context and learning that it has made me feel very hopeful about the future.
-This is despite the fact that the things we are seeing and hearing are often horrible.
+This is despite the fact that the things we see and hear are often horrible.

 I had the pleasure of stumbling upon a LinkedIn post from Laura Smith in my own search for more knowledge and understanding of the history of black experience that led to the most recent protests.
 Laura is another African American comms person living in Helsinki.
 In her YouTube video, she beautifully lays out some very concrete ways companies and individuals are able to use this moment to make a lasting difference.
 So I thought I would ask her to expand upon her thoughts in a discussion for Get Known.